Big Ben: Design

-Completed in 1859, the tower is designed in Pugin's Gothic Revival style, and is 316 ft high making it the third tallest clock tower in the UK.
+Completed in 1859, the tower is designed in Pugin's Gothic Revival style and is 316 ft high, making it the third-tallest clock tower in Britain.
 Its dials (at the centre) are 180 ft above ground level.
-The tower's base is square, measuring 40 ft on each side, resting on concrete foundations 12 ft thick.
-It was constructed using bricks clad on the exterior with sand-coloured Anston limestone from South Yorkshire, topped by a spire covered in hundreds of cast-iron rooftiles.
+Its base is square, measuring 40 ft on each side, resting on concrete foundations 12 ft thick.
+It was constructed using bricks clad on the exterior with sand-coloured Anston limestone from South Yorkshire, topped by a spire covered in hundreds of cast iron roof-tiles.
 There is a spiral staircase with 290 stone steps up to the clock room, followed by 44 to reach the belfry, and an additional 59 to the top of the spire.

-Above the belfry and Ayrton light are 52 shields decorated with national emblems of the four countries of the UK: the red and white rose of England's Tudor dynasty, the thistle of Scotland, shamrock of Northern Ireland, and leek of Wales.
+Above the belfry and the Ayrton Light are 52 shields decorated with national emblems of the four countries of the UK: the red and white rose of the Tudor dynasty of England, the thistle of Scotland, shamrock of Northern Ireland, and leek of Wales.
 They also feature the pomegranate of Catherine of Aragon, first wife of the Tudor king Henry VIII; the portcullis, symbolising both Houses of Parliament; and fleurs-de-lis, a legacy from when English monarchs claimed to rule France.

 A ventilation shaft running from ground level up to the belfry, which measures 16 ft by 8 ft, was designed by David Boswell Reid, known as "the grandfather of air-conditioning".
-It was intended to draw cool, fresh air into the Palace of Westminster; in practice this did not work and the shaft was repurposed as a chimney, until around 1914.
-The 2017–2021 conservation works included the addition of a lift (or elevator) that was installed in the shaft.
+It was intended to draw cool, fresh air into the Palace of Westminster; in practice this did not work and the shaft was repurposed as a chimney until around 1914.
+The 2017–2021 conservation works included the addition of a lift in the shaft.